yhordi/css-grid-breakout/README.md

 # Advanced CSS lecture

-<p> to look at the changes I applied to the 'Squirrel Nation' site I made look at the 'construction' branch</p>
+<p>To look at the changes I applied to the 'Squirrel Nation' site using responsive.gs look at the 'construction' branch.</p>

 ### tools